islamgulov/libcloud.rest/docs/getting_started.md

 	$ python setup.py install`

+**Note** that you either have to have setuptools or distribute installed, the latter is preferred.
 **Note**: If installing `Gevent` fails you probably need to install the `libevent`.
 On Ubuntu the package name for apt-get is `libevent-dev`.
+If you don't want install Gevent, you can install with `--without-gevent` argument(`python setup.py install --without-gevent`) and start server with `--debug` argument, buildin Werkzeug will be used.
+(`libcloud_rest --debug`).

 ## Run ##